Your hands, wrists and elbows play an important role in the way that perform everyday activities, go to work, and participate in activities.

 Hand and Upper Extremity Sports Medicine

 The goal of sports medicine of the hand and upper extremities is the prevention and successful treatment of athletic injuries.
 This is an ever-increasing challenge for the orthopedic surgeon.
-As athletes—both professional and amateur—acquire more skill and greater training, the hand and upper extremity sports medicine specialist must develop increasingly sophisticated treatments to maintain fitness and prevent injuries.
+As athletes—both professional and amateur—acquire more skill and greater training, the hand and upper extremity sports medicine specialist must develop increasingly sophisticated treatments to maintain fitness and try to avoid injuries.
 Treating upper extremity problems often requires evaluating the core and legs because of their interdependency in motion and mobility – the kinetic chain.
-Dr. Pruzansky is one of the few physicians in the country to have board certifications in both Hand Surgery and Orthopaedic Sports Medicine (2.1% worldwide, October, 2017).
+Dr. Pruzansky is one of the few physicians in the country to have board certifications in both Hand Surgery and Orthopaedic Sports Medicine (1.9% worldwide, October, 2020).

 Today, more than ever, an injured athlete can look forward to a speedy recovery thanks to a team of specialists that includes a hand surgeon also trained in orthopedic sports medicine, a certified athletic trainer and a physical therapist.
-Coupled with the latest techniques in rapid rehabilitation, arthroscopic surgery and occupational therapy, this team can help prevent further injury and enable the athlete to perform at his or her highest level.
+Coupled with the latest techniques in rapid rehabilitation, arthroscopic surgery and occupational therapy, this team can help patients reduce their risk of further injury and enable the athlete to perform at his or her highest level.

 Minimally Invasive Surgery